apache/pulsar/site2/docs/cookbooks-deduplication.md

 ### Disable message deduplication

-Even if you enable message deduplication at broker-level, you can disable message deduplication on a specific namespace using the [`pulsar-admin namespace set-deduplication`](reference-pulsar-admin.md#namespace-set-deduplication) command.
+Even if you enable message deduplication at broker-level, you can disable message deduplication for a specific namespace using the [`pulsar-admin namespace set-deduplication`](reference-pulsar-admin.md#namespace-set-deduplication) command.
 Use the `--disable`/`-d` flag and specify the namespace.
-The following is an example with <tenant>/<namespace>:
+The following is an example with `<tenant>/<namespace>`:

 ```bash
 $ bin/pulsar-admin namespaces set-deduplication \